realvjy/nxt-lnk/README.md

 Add new section with specific `type` in `Linkdata.js`.
 Then copy `LinkSection` Code to create new section in `WebLinks.js` file.
 Make sure to create get data of that section as well.

+## SEO
+Already added `next-seo`.
+All you have to do is `update next-seo.config.js` file.
+Make sure to add direct link of `preview.jpg`file

 ## Custom Domain
 It's very simple.
 Vercel give you option to just add any domain to the deployed project like [vjy.me/lnk](https://vjy.me/lnk).
 All you have to do is follow official [Vercel documentaion](https://vercel.com/docs/concepts/projects/domains/add-a-domain) or [Netlify Documentaion](https://www.netlify.com/blog/2021/12/20/how-to-add-custom-domains-to-netlify-sites/)